uktrade/github-standards/README.md

 If trufflehog has detected a potential secret in your code during a scan that you know is a false positive, you can exclude this from future trufflehog scans.
 Trufflehog only allows exclusions of an entire file, you cannot exclude individual secrets.
 To exclude a file from trufflehog:

-- If this file doesn't aready exist, create a file at the root of the repository called `scan-exclusions.txt`
+- If this file doesn't already exist, create a file at the root of the repository called `security-exclusions.txt`
 - This file contains list of regexes to exclude from trufflehog, separated by a newline.
 Add the filename in your repository you want to exclude as a new entry in this file

 ## Upgrading trufflehog